alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/01-sermon-ideas/02-christian-marriage-must-represent-christ/02-christian-marriage-must-represent-christ.md

 3. Jesus gave himself up for the church by dying on the cross for her (Eph 5:25).<sup>2</sup> He saved His followers (Eph 5:23) and cleansed them (Eph 5:26-27).
 4. Jesus nourishes the church and cares for her (Eph 5:29).

-in this way, Paul draws a line from creation to redemption to completion.
+In this way, Paul draws a line from creation to redemption to completion.
 Jesus created the church and called her into existence.
 He redeemed His followers through His death on the cross.
 He provides for them and brings them home to be with Him forever.

 This also applies to each one of us.
 Jesus called us into existence.
 He has guided and kept us.
 There are many positive things in our lives.
 But our lives are also marked by guilt and failure, fear and brokenness, hardship and burdens.
 Jesus wants to give us forgiveness, peace, salvation, and eternal life.
 He cares for us every day.
 He gives us meaning and purpose in life.
 He keeps hope alive beyond the grave.
 He seeks the closest fellowship with you and me.